AmpereComputing/nginx-vod-module-container/MicroK8s/README.md

-# Deploy Nginx VOD container to Canonical MicroK8s Cluster (v1.24)
+# Deploy Nginx VOD container on Canonical MicroK8s Cluster (v1.24)

 The following is the steps to deploy StatefulSet of Nginx VOD container
 ---